-The User Interface plays an important role when using an application, be it a desktop application, a web or a mobile one.
-The book About Face, written by Alan Cooper, a thought leader in user interface design, provides interesting and useful guidance on creating a UI for an application.
+The book About Face, written by Alan Cooper, provides interesting and useful guidance on creating a UI for an application.
 This article contains some of the book’s most notable ideas.
+1

 MDD provides many benefits by improving communication, business-alignment, quality, and productivity.
-The authors argue that as the tooling support has vastly matured in the past few years, it might be a good time to take a fresh look it.
-The article reviews 10 common misconceptions.
+As the tooling support has vastly matured, the authors suggest to take a fresh look it.
+2

-Mark Levison observed that, after solid classroom training, teams in larger companies still struggle to adopt TDD.
-To better understand the problem he surveyed team members.
-In this article he shares the problems he uncovered and his own comprehensive strategy, designed to help anyone introducing TDD into an organization.
+Teams in large organizations still struggle to adopt TDD.
+In this article Mark Levison shares problems he uncovered when he surveyed teams, and his own strategy to introduce TDD into an organization.
+10

 This article demonstrates how to build and orchestrate highly configurable and extensible yet light-weight embedded process flow using AOP techniques with Spring AOP and Aspect J. 13